 What’s better…an AR-15 pistol or an AR-15 SBR?

 Pistols, on the other hand, are firearms designed to be gripped by one hand.
-Pistols can have any length barrel, though most commonly they will have shorter barrels ranging from 3 to 12 inches.
+Pistols can have any barrel length under 16 inches, though most commonly, they will have shorter barrels ranging from 3 to 12 inches.

-While pistols cannot have a “stock” they can have a brace such as an arm brace, a stabilizing brace, or in some cases just a buffer tube with some padding or foam on the end.
-We cover all of them in Best AR-15 Braces.
+While pistols can’t have a “stock,” at one time, they could use a brace such as an arm brace, a stabilizing brace, or in some cases, just a buffer tube with some padding or foam on the end.

-At this point, you might be asking yourself why the buttstock versus brace is a big deal?
+At this point, you might be asking yourself why is this whole buttstock versus brace thing a big deal?

 Angled grips are allowed on pistols, though I have talked to people who were told by the ATF they were on thin ice due to the angle.